 They are not dangerous,but going for a swim with them?
 Näää, don’t think so!

-We left to go for an anchorage on Malta and of course a ferry came in when we unmoored and the current dragged the rope straight into our propeller.
+After two nights in the Marina we left to go for an anchorage on Malta and of course a ferry came in when we unmoored and the current dragged the rope straight into our propeller.
 SHIT!
-After asking for help from the marinero he first got angry, so we did the same to him.
+After asking for help from the marinero he first got angry at us, so we did the same to him.
 Then he became calmer and helped us.
-We ordered a diver (I am not going to swim with that current in the water) and 2 hours later we were on our way again.
+We had to call for a diver (we did not want to swim with that much current in the water) and two hours later we were on our way again.

-We went to Melienna bay in the north of Malta.
-There we saw a lot of people from Licata for anchor.
-We changed our anchor place in the evening because the wind was changing and slept our first night in the season behind our anchor.
+We went to Melienna bay to the north of Malta where we encountered some people from Licata for anchor!😀 We had to change our anchor place in the evening though, because the wind was changing, and we slept our first night oh the season behind our anchor.